sjwright/zencontrol-simulator/README.md

 protocol implementation, and a test suite which is known to work against physical hardware.

+If you want the simulator to mimic your live environment, you can run zencontrol-dump against a real controller to generate a config file which you can load into the simulator.

 ## Quick start

 Requires **Python 3.14+**.